Ridham-Jindal/Retrieve-password/Readme.txt

-Ridham Jindal(2021UCS0111)
-Arooshi Jain(2021UEE0131)

-Write a script to retrieve passwords from a Linux machine and brute force it to retrieve the password.
+Q->Write a script to retrieve passwords from a Linux machine and brute force it to retrieve the password.

 Steps to use the code:-